 Ms. Scott has been in the business world for 40 plus years, beginning with McCann Erickson in Los Angeles, where she worked scheduling television, radio and print media.
 She later joined Leslie Wallwork, Media Director at McCann Erickson, in a startup of his own company.
 From there, she became involved in another start up company, Norton & Associates which became the largest foodservice agency in the country.
 During her 17 years there, she served as Vice President and General Manager, handling dozens of foodservice accounts.
 Ms. Scott participated in all levels of sales and marketing channels specializing in creative development, promotions and new product launches.
 As a leader in the multi-billion dollar foodservice industry, she belonged to and worked with organizations, publications and editors to help create new and innovative approaches to advertising.
 Ms. Scott’s latest business venture is her own company, CMS (Custom Marketing Services and Christian Ministry Services).
 CMS provides the implementation and management arm for its clients as well as customized tracking software, website development, online stores and customized communication tools for sales and marketing.

 Ms. Vallentine has over 30 years experience working in a variety of industries.
 During her career, she has worked in the advertising industry with stints at J. Walter Thompson and McCann-Erickson Worldwide.
 She worked in both the media and account service departments and was involved in such accounts as Coca-Cola, Ford Motor Company, Scott Paper Company, Century 21 and Burger King.
 As Vice President and Management Supervisor, she handled the $100 million Coca-Cola Enterprises account.
 She was Senior Vice President of Marketing for AdWare Systems (now a part of MediaBank LLC), a company that developed software modules for the advertising industry.
 Ms. Vallentine served as Director, IBM Alliance for Ariba where she renegotiated the alliance agreement between the two companies.
-For the last five years she has been a credentialed teacher in Silicon Valley, teaching workplace literacy, computer skills and English as a Second Language classes.
+For 10 years she was a credentialed teacher in Silicon Valley, teaching workplace literacy, computer skills and English as a Second Language classes.
 Summer of 2008, she taught English to 85 high school students near Zhuhai, China.
-She currently works part time teaching English to adults at the Sunnyvale-Cupertino Adult School and is a consultant to diesmart.com.
-She is a co-author of three new books, “Last Dance and Final Wishes”, “Grave Robbers” and “Life after Death”, which will all soon be available from diesmart.com.
+She currently lives in Boulder, CO where she volunteer teaches English to adults at Intercambio and is a consultant to diesmart.com.
+She is a co-author of , “Last Dance and Final Wishes”, “Grave Robbers” and “Access Denied”.
 Ms. Vallentine is a graduate of Michigan State University with a degree in Social Science.